Steven Taylor (footballer): Coaching career

-Gulf United FC
+Gulf United

-On 23 January 2022, Taylor was announced as the head coach of Gulf United, an academy based in the United Arab Emirates.
-On 26 May, Taylor managed his side to a 3–1 win over Fleetwood United in the UAE Third Division League play-off final, achieving promotion to the UAE Second Division league.
+On 23 January 2022, Taylor was announced as the head coach of Gulf United in the United Arab Emirates.
+On 26 May, Taylor managed his side to a 3–1 win over Fleetwood United in the UAE Third Division League play-off final, achieving promotion to the UAE Second Division League.

-After gaining promotion in their first season, Gulf United went on to become champions the UAE Second Division, winning promotion in a history making season which saw them become the first team to achieve back-to-back promotions in the history of UAE Football.
+After gaining promotion in their first season, Gulf United went on to become champions of the UAE Second Division League, winning promotion in a history making season which saw them become the first team to achieve back-to-back promotions in the history of UAE football.
 Taylor praised the club stating "I've got good people upstairs who let me just concentrate on the football."

-On 31 August 2023 Gulf United announced that Steven Taylor had left by mutual agreement.
-During his time at the club, Taylor had won back to back promotions.
+On 31 August 2023, Gulf United announced that Taylor had left the club by mutual agreement.